chylex/Discord-History-Tracker/README.md

 The build process automatically minifies JS using `UglifyJS@3`, and CSS using a custom minifier.

 * If the `--nominify` flag is used, minification will be completely disabled
-* If `uglify-es` is not available from the command line, JS minification will be skipped
+* If `uglify-js` is not available from the command line, JS minification will be skipped
   * When building on Windows 64-bit, the build script will use the included Node runner and packages
   * When building on Windows 32-bit, you will need to download [Node 32-bit](https://nodejs.org/en/download) and replace the included one in `lib/`
-  * When building on Linux/Mac, the build script will attempt to find `uglifyjs` in the command line, however you need to make sure it's the correct package (only `uglify-es` will work; if you install the older package just named `uglifyjs`, then it will crash and probably set something on fire)
+  * When building on Linux/Mac, the build script will attempt to find `uglifyjs` in the command line